SageInfinity/CustomFPS/README.md

 ---

 Otherwise :
-Download the CustomFPS.exe file and simply run it.
+Download the x64/Debug/CustomFPS.exe file and simply run it.

 ---